yanailab/celseq2/docs/user_guide/experiment_table.md

     above experiment-2, if it were believed that cells `1-19` are not in good shape during cell preparation and should be ignored.

+!!! info
+    `celseq2` understands the most human ways to specify cell barcode index.
+For example, all the following formats are equivalent to `1-8`:

+    - `8-1`: reversed range
+    - `1,2,3,4-8`: individual + range
+    - `8,1,7-2,3-6`: redundancy is tolerant

 ### Example 1